Error Code 33

 Steps

-1. Turn off power at the breaker or power switch AND shut off the gas supply Locate the furnace circuit breaker and turn it OFF.
-Find the gas shutoff valve on the supply line to the furnace and turn it to the closed position (perpendicular to the pipe).
-If you smell gas, leave immediately and call your gas company.
+1. Turn off power at the furnace switch or breaker and shut off the gas supply Set the furnace disconnect to OFF (or trip its breaker) and close the manual gas shutoff valve before opening any panel.
+If you smell gas, leave the house immediately and call your gas company from outside.

 How to Verify